EN

 Cigna Global

-Cigna Global plans do not offer cover to dependent children under the parents’ policy if they are adults.
-All adults must hold their policy.
+Cigna Global plans do not offer cover to dependent children under the parents’ policy if they are adults (over 18 years old).
+All adults must hold their own policy.

 Henner